PCI DSS compliance

-Because of the strict rules defined around how to process and store card data, by default Adyen does not share card information of your Cardholders.
-Should you require the card information, Adyen offers the Reveal API.
-This is an API integration and component on your website or application (the “client side”), that allows you to communicate sensitive card data to your Cardholders in an encrypted fashion.
-Your internal systems will not be able to read the card information, the information can only be decrypted on the client side.
-Hence, you reduce the risk of inadvertently storing or processing card information against the rules set by PCI.
+Adyen doesn’t share card information of your cardholders because of the strict compliance rules on how to process and store card data.
+If you need to access card information, Adyen offers the Reveal API.
+This is an API integration and component on your website or application (the “client side”), that lets you communicate sensitive card data to your cardholders in an encrypted fashion.
+Your internal systems won’t be able to read the card information, the information can only be decrypted on the client side.
+Hence, you reduce the risk of inadvertently storing or processing card information against the compliance rules.

-Should you use a one-time-use virtual card model, the rules are less restrictive, and depending on your use case Adyen may be able to communicate card information to you directly during card issuance.
+If you use a one-time-use virtual card model, the rules are less restrictive, and depending on your use case we might be able to communicate card information to you directly during card issuing.
 This can be discussed with your Adyen contact.